 Each year, the Association presents a series of seven monthly dinner meetings which feature a speaker selected for their experience or expertise on the selected topic.

 The monthly meetings consist of a social hour to meet the speaker at 5:30 PM, dinner at 6:30 PM and the speaker’s presentation at 7:30 PM, followed by a question and answer session with the speaker.

-The meetings are held at the West Shore Country Club in Camp Hill, PA.
+The meetings are held at the The Susquehanna Club, 608 Ross Ave, New Cumberland, PA.
 The dinner menus are selected by a committee working with the restaurant and are invariably excellent.
 The dinner cost is $33.00 per person for members and $38.00 for non-members.

 Attendance at the dinner is by reservation.
 The presentation and question and answer session are open to the public free of charge.

 For additional information on our programs click HERE.

 - Annual International Fellows Reception in conjunction with the Army War College to honor the foreign officers who are studying for a year at the U.S. Army War College.

 - Annual visit to Washington D.C. with a briefing at a foreign embassy and United States Department of State.